jdelgado111/Weather-Journal-App/README.md

 ## Instructions for Use
 Enter a US zip code (required) and your feelings for the day (optional).
 Press the **Generate** button to make your entry.

-## Author
-The code was written by Janeth Delgado, based on starter code given for the project by Udacity.